 While all of these are pros to benefit from filing taxes jointly, you should note that there are some cons too.

-As tax season approaches be ready to tackle it as a team!
+As tax season approaches are ready to tackle it as a team!